 Things that we struggle with, things that reside inside of our minds, are actually skills that we can practice and learn.
-Shyness, for instance, can be beat by practicing inside of that bubble of perceived discomfort.
-“The key is that people have to linger in that uncomfortable area, learn to tolerate the anxiety.
+Shyness, for instance, can be beaten by practicing inside of that bubble of perceived discomfort: “The key is that people have to linger in that uncomfortable area, learn to tolerate the anxiety.
 If you practice, you can get to the level you want.”

-- Deep practice: Also called deliberate practice is the form of learning marked by (1) the willingess to operate on the edge of your ability, aiming for targets that are just out of reach, and (2) the embrace of attentive repetition.
+♦ Deep Practice: Also called deliberate practice is the form of learning marked by (1) the willingness to operate on the edge of your ability, aiming for targets that are just out of reach, and (2) the embrace of attentive repetition.

-- Shallow practice: The opposite of deep practice, marked by lack of intensity, vagueness of goal, and/or the unwillingness to reach beyond current abilities.
-Often caused by an aversion to making mistakes; results in vastly slowed skill acquisition and learning.
+♦ Shallow Practice: The opposite of deep practice, marked by lack of intensity, the vagueness of a goal, and/or the unwillingness to reach beyond current abilities.
+Often caused by an aversion to making mistakes and results in vastly slowed skill acquisition and learning.

 Definitions come from The Little Book of Talent, a companion to The Talent Code.
 I write about 10 tips for building talent here.

 Like what you read?
-Put your email in the box below and press GO for free instant updates!
+Put your email in the box below and press I’M IN for free instant updates!